This post may contain affiliate links. Please read our disclosure policy.

 - While the bread pudding is in the oven, heat a skillet over medium-high heat.

-- Before serving, I like to chop the toasted walnuts into little pieces.
+- Transfer the walnuts to a plate.
+Set aside.
+Before serving, I like to chop the toasted walnuts into little pieces.

 BUTTER RUM TOPPING